Fall Injury Prevention

 A Fall Injury Prevention system is designed to prevent a person falling from one level to another level.
 This includes edge protection, Fall Prevention and Fall Arrest systems.

 A Fall Arrest system uses a safety harness attached to a secure anchor point complying with AS/NZS 1891.
-The anchor will be capable of withstanding a minimum 15 Kn force via an energy absorbing life line or lanyard.
+The anchor or line will be capable of withstanding a minimum 12 Kn force for a limited free fall and 15 Kn force for free fall.
+The life line or lanyard that is attached between the anchor and harness is required to have a compliant energy absorbing devise.
 In the event of a person falling, the anchor point and the energy absorbing lanyard absorbs the initial force and then restrains the person’s fall.

-A Fall Restraint system limits a person’s horizontal movement to restrict them from reaching a position where either a free fall or limited free fall is possible.
+A Fall Restraint system limits a person’s horizontal movement to restrict them from reaching a position where limited free fall is possible.
 This is where a person wearing a safety harness is connected to an fixed length lanyard attached to an anchor point, or a horizontal life line or rail system.
 A Fall Restraint system becomes a fall arrest system when the surface is over 15 degrees.

 Static Lines are fixed horizontal cable, where a person wearing a safety harness, can attach to, via an energy absorbing life line or lanyard and traverse.